 The booster jab offers better protection (translations)

-Flyer about the booster jab offers better protection against the coronavirus in English, Arabic, Turkish and Polish.
+Flyer entitled 'The booster jab offers better protection' in English, Arabic, Turkish and Polish.

 Booster jab against the coronavirus (in simple language and translations)